 - Using this medicine while you are pregnant can harm your unborn baby.
 The medicine may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
 If a pregnancy occurs while you are using this medicine, tell your doctor right away.

-- Make sure your doctor knows if you have kidney disease, liver disease, lupus, asthma, or if you are allergic to sulfites.
+- Make sure your doctor knows if you have kidney disease, liver disease, asthma, lupus, or if you have had an allergy to sulfites.
 Tell your doctor if you have had surgery on your stomach, or if you have or had a yeast or fungus infection in your mouth or vagina.

 - If you have severe diarrhea, ask your doctor before taking any medicine to stop the diarrhea.